polysyllabic/chaos/docs/chaosConfigFiles.md

     - `distance_below`: True if the Pythagorean distance of two axes is less than the threshold.
       Requires 2 axes in the list.

- - `clear_on`: Commands that will set a persistent trigger to false when its incomming state exceeds the threshold (_Required for persistent triggers_)
+ - `clear_on`: Commands that will set a persistent trigger to false when its incoming state exceeds the threshold (_Required for persistent triggers_)

   -`clear_threshold`: Threshold for `clear_on`.
 If not set, uses same value as `threshold`